-Despite the rapid expansion of the charity, there were still no NCI stations along the east coast or north Norfolk coast between Mundesley and Skegness.
+Despite the rapid expansion of the charity, there were still no NCI stations on the east coast between Mundesley and Skegness.
 In 2006, representatives of NCI identified the old Coastguard lookout at Wells-next-the-Sea as a potential site.
 The small wooden building was not in a good condition but still solidly built.
 After negotiations with the landlord, NCI Wells-next-the-Sea was born.
-NCI Mundesley was the nearest station and provided the initial training and assistance until Wells-next-to-the-sea became operational in September 2006.
+NCI Mundesley was the nearest station and provided the initial training and assistance until NCI Wells-next- the-sea became operational in September 2006.